mphonic/snap-to-emo/README.md

 Having done that, you'll need to [get an Azure account and subscription keys to the Emotion API](https://azure.microsoft.com/en-us/try/cognitive-services/).
 These are both available at free tiers.

-After signing up, copy the subscription key and URL you receive into /app/credentials/emotion-api.js.
+After signing up, create a copy of /app/credentials/emotion-api-default.js in the same folder, and name it emotion-api.js.
+Copy the subscription key and URL you receive into emotion-api.js.
 Then, run

 ```
 npm run dev